top of page

 5. AI-Assisted Note-Taking and Transcription

-Both platforms operate in full compliance with UK GDPR¹⁰ and the relevant Standard Contractual Clauses for international data transfer.
+Heidi operates in full compliance with UK GDPR¹⁰ and the relevant Standard Contractual Clauses for international data transfer.
 In practice this means:

 • Only Bronwyn Evans has access to session transcriptions